In this post, Steph takes you on a wonderful discovery of witches through the Pendle Sculpture Trail.

 It’s good that this sculpture is deliberately distressing.
 You see ‘witches’ bound in chains as they are walking off to be hanged.
 That’s right; we used to hang witches in England rather than burn them.
 Their crimes were classed as a felony and for first and minor offences you could spend some time in the stocks or pillory.
 I think I would be a bit disappointed if the trail ended with a fun sculpture rather than something to drive the reality of what happened home.

 There is one last sculpture, located away from the rest of the trail, which is worth going to see.
 In her native village of Roughlee, a sculpture of Alice Nutter by local artist David Palmer stands at the side of the road near patches of celandine.
 I like her clothing but I’m not a fan of her skin, which looks somewhat monstrous.
 Perhaps it’s a nod to the image green skinned ugly witches we’re used to seeing around Halloween?
 Is it asking us to question the narrative that was pushed in 1612?
-Despite her strange skin, her expression still fills me with sympathy.
+Despite her strange skin, her resigned and solemn expression still fills me with sympathy.

 It was lovely to see how people have interacted with the sculpture.
 When we visited, we could see that someone had left some daffodils in her hands and a small crystal at her feet.
 It’s clear that she hasn’t been forgotten and it seems that people may be paying their respects to Alice by leaving things near the sculpture.
 In a way, it appears to be taking the place of the grave a ‘witch’ wouldn’t have.